A closed-form filter for binary time series: Filtering, prediction and smoothing

-The above result can be useful in several contexts, including empirical Bayes and estimation of unknown system parameters via marginal likelihood maximization, and full Bayesian inference through \textsc{mcmc} or variational inference methods.
+This closed-form result is useful in several contexts, including estimation of unknown system parameters via marginal likelihood maximization, and full Bayesian inference through \textsc{mcmc} or variational inference methods.

-\section{Inference via Monte Carlo Methods}
+\section{Inference via Monte Carlo methods}

-As discussed in Sections \ref{sec.2} and \ref{sec.3}, inference without sampling from \eqref{eq9}--\eqref{eq10} or \eqref{eq:JointSmoothing} is, theoretically, possible.
-Indeed, since the \textsc{sun} densities of the filtering, predictive and smoothing distributions are available from Theorems \ref{teo1} and \ref{thm:JointSmoothing}, the main functionals of interest can be computed either via closed-form expressions \citep{arellano_2006,azzalini_2010, gupta_2013,azzalini_2013} or by relying on numerical integration.
-However, these strategies require multiple evaluations of multivariate Gaussian cumulative distribution functions.
-Hence, they tend to be impractical as $t$ increases or when the focus is on complex functionals.
+As discussed in Sects.~\ref{sec.2} and \ref{sec.3}, inference without sampling from \eqref{eq9}, \eqref{eq10} or \eqref{eq:JointSmoothing} is, theoretically, possible.
+Indeed, since the \textsc{sun} densities of the filtering, predictive and smoothing distributions can be obtained from Theorems \ref{teo1}--\ref{thm:JointSmoothing}, the main functionals of interest can be computed via closed-form expressions \citep{arellano_2006,azzalini_2010, gupta_2013,azzalini_2013} or by relying on numerical integration.
+However, these strategies require evaluations of multivariate Gaussian cumulative distribution functions, which tend to be impractical as $t$ grows or when the focus is on complex functionals.